Chiral symmetry restoration effects onto the meson spectrum from a Dyson-Schwinger and Bethe-Salpeter approach: Numerical results

 The first pole remains close to the origin until either $D_{I,II,III}$ is large enough to trigger dynamical chiral symmetry breaking.
 At this point the lowest-lying pole starts to move along the real axis deeper into the timelike momentum region.
 For model I and II, we observe that the degeneracy in the next real pole pair is lifted as chiral symmetry gets broken.
 Eventually, one of the poles moves towards the origin while the other one moves even deeper into the timelike region.

-For all three models we observe that two lowest-lying real poles will eventually \textit{``collide"} on the real axis, and form a complex conjugate pair of poles.
+For models I and II we clearly observe that two lowest-lying real poles will eventually \textit{``collide"} on the real axis, and form a complex conjugate pair of poles.
 In model I, we are able to see this effect repeated at a larger strength parameters.
+For model III we can only conjecture this since we only can solve the complex DSEs up to the first pole.
+However, the fact, {that} we see a pair of complex conjugate poles emerge, suggests that model III behaves similarly {in this respect to} models I and II.
 NB: A similar behavior of real poles colliding and forming pairs of complex conjugated poles has been observed when tuning the quark mass in Ref.~\cite{Windisch:2016iud}.

 For illustrating the above described pattern of dependencies of pole locations w.r.t. the interaction strength we focus first on the simplest interaction model, i.e., model I {in the chiral limit}.
 In Fig.~\ref{fig:pole_positions} we show the positions of the three lowest-lying quark propagator's poles for complex values of $p^2$ (= closest to the origin) for massless quarks, color coded according to the corresponding value of the strength parameter {$D_I$}.
 The pole locations are determined by the zeros of the denominators of the function $\sigma_A(p^2)$ \eqref{sigmaA} or, equivalently, $\sigma_B(p^2)$ \eqref{sigmaB}.
 Poles in the dressing functions $A(p^2)$ and/or $B(p^2)$ are irrelevant, since they appear much further out in the time-like momentum plane.
 At $D_I = 0.23$ GeV$^2$ we start with only two pole locations at $p^2=0$ and $p^2=-$ 0.249 GeV$^2$, since the latter location accommodates the pair of degenerate poles already discussed above.
 For {$D_I/\omega_I^2 \ge 1.92$} (corresponding roughly to $D_I \approx 0.332$ GeV$^2$) dynamical chiral symmetry breaking occurs leading to the split-up of the degenerate poles as visible in the right diagram of Fig.~\ref{fig:pole_positions}.
 At this point the quark mass function $M(p^2) = B(p^2)/A(p^2)$ starts to be non-vanishing also in the chiral limit.
 In the left panel of Fig.~\ref{fig:chi_symm_breaking} we display the corresponding value of $M(0)$ as function of the strength parameter $D_I$.
 In the chiral limit, the transition is a second order (quantum) phase transition, whereas at finite quark current quark masses it becomes a cross-over as also displayed in this figure.